 That said, there’s also a part of this book about souls that I found kind of silly and eye-roll worthy.
-I’m not religious or “spiritual” – though I waver on some ideas about human energy – the facts that souls were even included in a book based on cadaver science didn’t land with me.
+I’m not religious or “spiritual” so the idea that souls were even included in a book based on cadaver science didn’t land with me.
 Especially when you start getting into things like the donor organ transferring “traits” of the “soul” it came from into the recipient.
 “I got a new heart and it made me a sex addict!”
 No, you had a brush with death and the psychological ramification of that, combined with knowing someone else’s heart is in your body, has fucked you up.
 Stop cheating on your wife and get some therapy!

 Anyway, I’m not typically a super squeamish person, except for that part in Hostel where he slashes that guy’s ankles…

 …but the whole thing about animal testing in this book just made me want to scream.
-Head transplants on monkeys just to see what happens?
+Head transplants on monkeys just to see what happens???
 I will burn this place to the FUCKING GROUND!
-These are living things!

 All in all, this was a fun and educational read.
-I typically don’t want to be educated on science-y topics.
-I can’t keep my eyes open.
+I typically don’t want to be educated on science-y topics, I can’t keep my eyes open, but this worked for me.
 The part about The Body Farm was probably my favourite.
 Fun fact, my husband once suggested we take our honeymoon there.

 I think I’d like my ashes put into a bio urn so that I can become a tree in death.
-I’d selectively choose who I was giving my oxygen outputs to.
-None for you, Trump!
+I’d selectively choose to whom I will give my oxygen outputs.
+None for you, Trump supporters!

 What happens to your body after you have died?
 Fertilizer?
 Crash Test Dummy?
 Human Dumpling?
 Ballistics Practise?